This post may contain affiliate links. Please read my disclosure for more information.

-So, in the case that you do see something you really want, think about it overnight rather than buying it.
-If you still want it in the morning, it will be worth the trip back, if not, you’ll find you just made your first decision to shop within your means.
+So, in the case that you do see something you really want, think about it before buying it.
+If you still want it after 48 hours, it will be worth the trip back, if not, you’ll find you just made your first decision to shop within your means.

 Plus, maybe overnight you can think of a way to come up with the extra funds for the boots!
 Got something in your closet you never wear?
 Sell it!

-It’s really easy to overspend when you rely on credit cards.
-There is something about using a card instead of cash, that makes it feel almost like you aren’t really spending.
+It’s really easy to spend money when you rely on credit cards.
+There is something about using a card instead of cash, that makes it feel almost like you aren’t spending actual money.

-And your mind can play tricks on you, justifying a big purchase by saying you will pay it off later.
+And your mind can play tricks on you, justifying impulsive purchases by saying you will pay it off later.